sematext/docs/docs/tags/index.md

 title: Tags
 description: A Tag is an attribute of a data point (or metric) that could be used for grouping and filtering.

 The [Sematext Agent](../agents/sematext-agent) automatically collects the following tags and sends them periodically to Sematext Cloud.
-It is not recommended to use these names for your own, custom configured tags.
+It is not recommended to use these names for your own, [custom tags](custom-tags).

 ### Cloud Metadata